Woodworking Tools, Machines and Equipment

 Chisels - Essential Woodworking Tools

-No matter how many power tools or woodworking machines you have in your shop, there will always be a need for chisels.
-There are literally hundreds of different types and sizes of chisels, and so you can always find the right chisel for the job.
+There are hundreds of different types and sizes of chisels, so there is a proper chisel for the every task.
 Learn the different types of chisels, and how they can help you with your woodworking projects.

 The Japanese back saw, also referred to as a dozuki, is a very thin-bladed saw that cuts on the back stroke.
 This type of saw is quite useful for cutting dovetails by hand or trimming items flush with the face of a piece of stock.
 Learn how and when to use a Japanese back saw on your woodworking projects.